eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the RuntimeManager receives the workloads of an `UpdateWorkload` message, then the RuntimeManager shall transform the workloads inside the message into a list of `WorkloadOperation`s containing workloads to create, update and delete.

-Comment: The list of `WorkloadOperation`s contains the actions on the workloads the RuntimeManager shall perform.
+Comment: The list of `WorkloadOperation`s contains the actions on the workloads which the RuntimeManager shall perform.

 Rationale: The inter-workload dependency handling requires the concrete information about the type of operation performed on the workload.